Edward Davenport (born 1966): Confiscation proceedings

 Confiscation proceedings against Davenport began on 19 June 2013.
 According to prosecutors, he had made £34.5 million through his fraud schemes, though Davenport has argued that he should only repay £8 million.
 Alleged largest single element was the purchase of 33 Portland Place building, which the prosecution has said was obtained through fraud.

 In October 2015 Davenport returned to the Court of Appeal, claiming he had been the victim of “double counting” by the SFO in its Confiscation and Compensation Order.

 The SFO said it had recovered more than £13 million from Davenport to satisfy the orders, but Davenport's solicitor Karen Todner argued that he had already paid too much in confiscation and compensation.
 Todner told the Court of Appeal that although Davenport might have benefited from £12 million fraud, he had been made to repay nearly £14 million.
 SFO lawyers disagreed with the sentiment and said Davenport's appeals should be dismissed however Court of Appeal subsequently accepted Todner's appeal lodged on Davenport's behalf and the Order was set aside.

+Subsequent activities

+Davenport's property at Portland Place was the venue where pornographic actress Bonnie Blue, in a well-publicised manner much discussed in the press, purportedly slept with 1,000 men in 12 hours.
+At 7 A.M. on Sunday, 23 February 2025, three men were arrested there following the stabbing of three men during a fight at a 'sex party'.
+Four men were taken to hospital, their injuries "not believed to be life-threatening" per the Metropolitan Police.